April 26, 2021

 Most of us already know that students with attention-deficit/hyperactive disorder (ADHD) make up an increasing population in today’s classroom.
 Many of these special kiddos require hands-on approaches and accommodations that rely on being in a physical classroom.
 So, what can teachers do to support these kids when many classes are taking place online?
-Read this article to explore how remote classes have changed things and discover simple solutions to help students with ADHD thrive and flourish in the online classroom!
+Read this article!

 When it comes to critical thinking for kids, it’s important to remember that analytical thinkers aren’t suddenly created in kindergarten!
 Many parents and perhaps teachers may worry how today’s increasingly tougher curriculum standards can be taught when our children are hardly ready to think critically on their own.
 But as the popular saying goes, it’s about the journey, not just the destination!
 Read this article to learn more about what critical thinking looks like at the elementary level, and what parents and educators can do to help children develop the mindset needed for deep analytical thinking!

 Oct.
 12, 2020